 Ease of use

-Using SciAps ProfileBuilder software, the team created their own calibrations with standards they had from prior missions, in order to get the best results possible.
+Using SciAps ProfileBuilder software, the team created their own calibrations with standards from prior missions, in order to get the best results possible.

 “As a standard we used basaltic rocks from elsewhere in the world and compared them to the default profile for geochemical analyses that came with the LIBS,” Svensson says.
 The team found it to be a smooth experience to build their own profile.
 “For someone who has never done this before, the step up to using the calibration software was actually much easier and much more intuitive than I thought it would be.”

-In future research ventures, Svensson and other researchers will use the LIBS to create profiles for rocks they need to analyze, instead of having to bring a rock sample to their lab first.
+In future ventures, the team will use the LIBS to create profiles, instead of having to bring a rock sample to their lab first.

 The next step for the Western Space team is to take the geological samples to a more robust laboratory setting and compare how the SciAps handheld LIBS results compares with the lab results.